eerimoq/simba/doc/user-guide.rst

    │       └── module2
    │           ├── main.c
    │           └── Makefile
-   ├── setup.py
+   └── setup.py

-   └── setup.sh                  # package setup script
+Namespace
+^^^^^^^^^

 All exported symbols in a package must have the prefix ``<package>_<module>_``.
-This is needed to avoid namespace clashes between modules with the same name, present in multiple packages.
+This is needed to avoid namespace clashes between modules with the same name in different packages.

 There cannot be two packages with the same name, for the namespace reason.
 All packages must have unique names!
 There is one exception though, the three `Simba` packages; kernel, drivers and slib.
-Those packages does only use the module as prefix on exported symbols.
+Those packages does *not* have the package name as prefix on exported symbols.

 .. code-block:: c

     int mypackage_module1_foo(void);

     int mypackage_module2_bar(void);

-mypkg.mk
-^^^^^^^^

 Module
 ~~~~~~